Contents

 The shaving soap stick weighs 75g.
 It is about 3 1/4 long with a diameter of about 1 1/4.

-The scent has been described in a lot of different ways: Clean, lemon, soapy, citronella, and there are multiple reviews with comments of “urinal puck” scent.
+Arko shaving soap smells like clean, lemon soap, with some notes of citronella.
 The overwhelming majority of people, including the staff at Beardedblade, think the scent is just a nice clean soapy smell.
 Not a great scent, but certainly not off putting.
 The people that do not like the scent seem to come around after a week or two of letting the soap sit out unwrapped.

 How to Use Arko